BrewingWeasel/Kalba/README.md

 Sakinyje is a tool for language learning based on the idea of [sentence mining](https://refold.la/roadmap/stage-2/a/basic-sentence-mining).

+Note: Sakinyje is in a transitional period and much of the following README is out of date

 ## Features:

 - automatically detecting grammatical details such as the root word and morphology using SpaCy (works automatically for any languages with [pre-trained models](), and you can train [custom models](https://spacy.io/usage/training) with [data](https://universaldependencies.org/))